ThatQuiz Test Library Take this test now

 C) Spiders have wings, insects do not.

-D) Spiders have antennae, insects do not.
+D) Spiders have eight legs, insects have six.

 • 2.
 The body of a spider is divided into how many main sections?